 Along the way

 In 1919 Hearst inherited 11 million dollars (equivalent to $164,197,697 in 2020).
-This 90,000 square foot mansion was visited frequently by Hollywood notorieties such as Clark Gable, Charlie Chaplin, Cary Grant, Greta Garbo, to name a few.
+This 90,000 square-foot mansion was visited frequently by Hollywood notorieties such as Clark Gable, Charlie Chaplin, Cary Grant, and Greta Garbo, to name a few.
 The Hearst family still retains ownership of the majority of the 82,000 acres.

 Hearst Ranch Winery and Lunch at from Sebastian’s General Store

 After a two-hour tour around the castle, we headed down to the Hearst Ranch Winery and had a delicious lunch along with tasting several varietals.

 The winery’s San Simeon tasting room overlooks a breathtaking bay beside Highway 1 just across from Hearst Castle.

 Their historic Sebastian’s General Store is undergoing extensive restorations.
 In the interim, their tasting room has moved to a larger, cliffside building across the street.
 You can still order food from Friday to Sunday from their food truck.
 Or, on other days of the week, there is a plentiful supply of cheese and charcuterie items in their deli case.